 In 1994, Oksana Baiul was a gold-winning Olympic figure skater.
 However, just 3 years after winning the medal, she was arrested for drunk driving after crashing her car into a tree.
 The pressure of training for the next Olympics combined with maintaining the elite level of skating was just too much for her.
 In late 1997, she entered rehabilitation and began turning her life around.
 In 2004, after six years of sobriety, she noted it was more important to her than the Olympic gold medal.
 Since then, she has managed to stay sober and been involved in numerous charitable and education campaigns designed at promoting health and wellness for female athletes.

 Chris Herren though he had it all when he signed to play with the Boston Celtics—his hometown team.
 Unlike many athletes who fall into a cycle of abuse and addiction during their professional careers, addiction has always shadowed Chris.
 Administrators expelled him from Boston college for cocaine abuse and although he finished his college degree at Fresno State, he also had to complete a drug rehab program there.

 During his professional career, his addiction to cocaine and Oxycontin, and later heroin grew to a near-deadly level.
 After a severe overdose in which EMT personnel had to bring him back to life, he realized just how serious the situation was.
-He got clean and started Hoop Dreams con Chris Herren along with The Herren Project which both promotes education and drug awareness.
+He got clean and started Hoop Dreams with Chris Herren along with The Herren Project which both promotes education and drug awareness.
 For him, he realized sobriety was not going to be an easy process.
 But with professional and spiritual help, he managed to recover and become a role model for thousands of other people.

 5) Brett Favre